BY: Citizens Count

 On March 19 the governor announced a $50 million fund to give grants or loans “to provide emergency relief to all aspects of the New Hampshire healthcare system.”
-The money will come from the general fund of all tax revenue.
-Gov. Sununu has advised legislative leaders that the economic impact of COVID-19 may require big budget changes.
+On May 15 Gov. Sununu announced an additional $50 for the fund, all from federal CARES Act money.

 On March 10 the New Hampshire Insurance Department ordered all New Hampshire insurers to cover costs associated with COVID-19 tests, without cost sharing.
 The order also requires health insurers to make other accommodations for the coronavirus, such as allowing customers to refill prescriptions early.